platformio/platformio-docs/en/latest/_sources/plus/debug-tools/cmsis-dap.rst.txt

     * - :ref:`framework_spl`
       - The ST Standard Peripheral Library provides a set of functions for handling the peripherals on the STM32 family of microcontrollers.

+    * - :ref:`framework_stm32cube`
+      - STM32Cube embedded software libraries, including: The HAL hardware abstraction layer, enabling portability between different STM32 devices via standardized API calls; The Low-Layer (LL) APIs, a light-weight, optimized, expert oriented set of APIs designed for both performance and runtime efficiency

     * - :ref:`framework_zephyr`
       - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind

-    * - :ref:`framework_libopencm3`
-      - The libOpenCM3 framework aims to create a free and open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC, Atmel SAM3, Energy Micro EFM32 and others

 Boards
 ------